UpCloudLtd/upcloud-python-api/README.md

 }

 for server in cluster:
-  manager.create_server( server ) # automatically populates the Server objects with data from API
+  manager.create_server( cluster[server] ) # automatically populates the Server objects with data from API

 ```